rickosborne/cascades/md/03-0-3-after-service.md

 In truth, I wasn't in the mood to go back to studying, but it wasn't worth discussing.
 These overnighters could go either way.
-Most any other flight would find me doing most of the work, as I almost always had less seniority than any of the other crew.
+Most any other flight would find me doing most of the flight work, as I almost always had less seniority than any of the other crew.
-Overnighters were, however, boring beyond belief.
+Overnighters, however, were boring beyond belief.
 For the next six hours or so, only a handful of passengers would be awake at any time, and their demands on the cabin crew would be minimal.
 If Terry wanted something to do to pass the time, that was his right.